Deim0s13/my-demo-app/docs/03-application-development.md

 ### 3.3.3 Configuring Flash to Use PosgreSQL

-To configure the Flask application to connect to the PostgreSQL database using SQLAlchemy, the connection string is defined in the config.py file.
+To configure the Flask application to connect to the PostgreSQL database using SQLAlchemy, I defined the connection string in the config.py file.

 For detailed code, please refer to the config.py file in the Git repository.